Orduspor

-Orduspor was a Turkish football club founded in 1967.
-The club was located in Ordu, Turkey and played their home games at 19 Eylül Stadium.
-The team managed to qualify for the Turkish Super League again in 2011.
-But, the last spell in top level finished in 2013.
+Orduspor is a Turkish football club founded in 1967.
+The club is located in Ordu, Turkey and played their home games at 19 Eylül Stadium.
+The team managed to qualify for the Turkish Super League in 2011, getting relegated only two years later from the top level in 2013.

 History

 In the second half of the 1967s, Ordu was a city where ladies in the stands enjoyed watching football matches with the most enthusiastic cheers and applause although football was not yet known in many cities of Anatolia.
 By that time there were two football teams in the fields of Ordu, named Karadeniz İdman Yurdu and Gençleryurdu.
 The players would get into the Ordu Mixed squad.
 Ali Ataoğlu (Kara Ali), who played for İstanbulspor and Anadoluhisarı, after returning to Ordu established the team "Spor Yıldızı" where he also played for a short while.

 Ordu Mixed squad, composed of capable football players of these three teams, including Kara Ali, participated in the 1966 Turkish Junior Championship which was held in Mersin.
-The good play of the team and the second prize won in the competition made Mr. Orhan Şeref Apak, then-current President of the Turkish Football Federation, excited.
+The good play of the team and the second prize won in the competition made Mr. Orhan Şeref Apak, then-current president of the Turkish Football Federation, excited.

 As such, Apak stated to Kara Ali, the star of Ordu Mixed squad, that he wished to see Orduspor in the Turkish Second League and instructed for necessary action to be taken.
 Following the formal procedures, serious troubles were experienced within the establishment period.
 Especially financial shortages.
-Very few people know that Mr. Ali Ataoğlu who was also serving as the Physical Training Regional Manager, received loan from the bank in his name for the purpose of using for Orduspor.
+Very few people know that Mr. Ali Ataoğlu who was also serving as the physical training regional manager, received loan from the bank in his name for the purpose of using for Orduspor.
 Club managers of Ordugücü, Karadeniz İdman Yurdu, Yolaçspor, 19 Eylül and Ocakspor gathered at the Public Training Center and decided to unite and reorganize into one club and thus the foundations of Orduspor were laid.
 After long discussions on colors and logo, purple and white were chosen as the club colors and nut was chosen as the emblem of Orduspor.
 The color purple symbolizes passion and white represents honor.

-On 8 March 1967 the Temporary Board of Directors, Registrars and Auditors of Orduspor met at Çarşamba Karlıbel Office building and made the appointments.
+On 8 March 1967 the temporary board of directors, registrars and auditors of Orduspor met at Çarşamba Karlıbel Office building and made the appointments.
 Instead of Ali Ataoğlu who could not hold the office of president due to being a public servant, İbrahim Köksal was elected as the first president of Ordu Sports Club.
-The first Board of Directors was composed of the following members: Nedim Aktürk (vice president), Kemal Ergöknil (general captain), Nihat Özel (secretary, Faik İbrişim (accountant), Hasan Akınoğlu (treasurer), Rıza Şimşek, Halit Gürsoy, Muzaffer Altınel, Abbas Furtun ve Hamdi Özel (members).
+The first board of directors was composed of the following members: Nedim Aktürk (vice president), Kemal Ergöknil (general captain), Nihat Özel (secretary, Faik İbrişim (accountant), Hasan Akınoğlu (treasurer), Rıza Şimşek, Halit Gürsoy, Muzaffer Altınel, Abbas Furtun ve Hamdi Özel (members).
 This management team launched the great football adventure of Orduspor.